Koli, Finland: Description

-Koli has inspired many painters and composers, e.g. Jean Sibelius, Juhani Aho and Eero Järnefelt.
+Koli has inspired many painters and composers, notably Jean Sibelius, Juhani Aho and Eero Järnefelt.
 Eero Järnefelt painted a large scene together with Alfred William Finch and Ilmari Aalto in 1911, which can be seen in the Helsinki railway station restaurant.
 Painters discovered Koli in the 19th century and it has been called one of the national sceneries of Finland.